khyathibalusu/Traffic-Collisions-in-Los-Angeles/README.md

 - Which location has most accidents?
 (Rachel)
 - At what time do most accidents occur?
 (Hannah)
 - Zipcode frequency of accident?
 (Rachel)
 - Victim age and time relationship?
+(Pooja)
 - Area name (Khyathi)
 - Who gets in a crash in a parking lot?
+(Pooja)
 - Victim demographics - who gets into crashes?
 (Hannah - I got average age of accidents grouped by sex then descent)
 - Which council districts appear most often?
 (Rachel)